Diodorus Pasparus: Gymnasiarch

 IGR IV 293 is an inscribed column, which once stood in Pergamon's upper gymnasium.
 It contains six honorific decrees for Diodorus (a-f), of which b, e, and f are mostly lost.
 These decrees were voted at different times and inscribed on the column at a later date.
 Decree a honours Diodorus for the construction work that he oversaw as gymnasiarch in 69 BC.
 This work included the construction of a new palaestra (wrestling ground) in one of the gymnasia and it mentioned various other projects that are now lost.
 It also mentions his organisation of the 29th celebration of the Nicephoria festival.
 In honour of his achievements, an exedra was to be built for him in the gymnasium of the youths containing a cult statue of him.
 IGR IV 293 decree d is a later stage in the same process.
 It praises Diodorus for his construction work once more, saying he has conducted himself "just as if he were a second founder," mentions that he had agreed to pay for the construction of the exedra, and makes the necessary arrangements to allow him to do that.
 Decree e is mostly lost, but it seems to mention that Diodorus had carried out sacrifices and games previously decreed for his father, Heroides.

 MDAI(A) 35, p.
 409, no. 3 also honours Diodorus for his service as gymnasiarch and includes a chronological account of his activities in the role.
 It may be a second copy of IGR IV 294 or a decree passed in Diodorus' honour at the end of a second, otherwise unattested, tenure as gymnasiarch.

 Further diplomacy

 Decree c on IGR IV 293 honours Diodorus for further diplomatic activities and other unspecified good deeds, noting his "influence with the (Roman) magistrates."
 The decree mentions the honours granted by IGR IV 292 and 293a, so must post-date both of them.
 The decree augments his earlier cultic honours, by introducing prayers to him in the prytaneum and giving him the right to wear a crown and offer prayers at games and festivals.

 Coinage

 A set of Pergamene bronze coins.
 These coins bear the names of their mint magistrates, Mithradates and Diodorus.
-Mithradates was a friend of Julius Caesar, a witness for the prosecution of Lucius Valerius Flaccus at Rome in 59 BC (subject of Cicero's Pro Flacco), and was eventually appointed king of Bosporus.
+Mithradates was a friend of Julius Caesar, a witness for the prosecution of Lucius Valerius Flaccus (praetor 63 BC; son of Lucius Valerius Flaccus, consul 86 BCE) at Rome in 59 BC (subject of Cicero's Pro Flacco), and was eventually appointed king of Bosporus.
 The other magistrate is probably Diodorus Pasparus.
 C. P. Jones suggests that Mithradates succeeded Diodorus as Pergamon's leading citizen.